 The time spent raising her young children inspired Paula’s curiousity to continue her professional growth, specifically in the area of early childhood social/emotional development.
 In 2016, she become a Circle of Security Parent Facilitator with Circle of Security International… “an early intervention program for parents and children”.
 Circle of Security (COS) International concepts are key in Paula’s current day therapeutic approach when working with families and parents.
 In 2017, she pursued further Circle of Security International training (i.e. Core Sensitivities) with COS co-founder Kent Hoffman in London, UK.

-After her extended maternity leave was complete, Paula decided to return to her original roots of work with AHS - School Based Mental Health in September 2017 where she works part-time current day.
+After her extended maternity leave was complete, Paula decided to return to her original roots of work with AHS - School Based Mental Health in September 2017 where she worked until September 2020.
 Her professional duties include mental health assessments, diagnosis, and treatment recommendations for children and youth.

-Professional development opportunities is essential in staying current in evidence-based practices within the field of mental health, and as such Paula’s most recent professional undertaking was to become trained in the administration, assessment and diagnosis of ASD (Autism Spectrum Disorder).
-This was completed via the University of Calgary’s ASERT program.
+Professional development opportunities is essential in staying current in evidence-based practices within the field of mental health.
+Some of Paula’s more recent professional undertakings have included becoming trained in the administration, assessment and diagnosis of Autism Spectrum Disorder (ASD).
+This was completed through the University of Calgary’s ASERT program in November 2018.